Designing Your Own Stickers

 We supply a range of adhesive strengths from the easy peel, removable labels to the extra permanent, high tack glue.
 If you need the customer to be able to take the label off without leaving a residue or damaging the product in any way then easy peel is your glue of choice.

 For example, you may need to add a removable sticker to a book cover to promote sales, price labels, special offers, coupon stickers or return address labels are all routinely removed.
 Please note, the removable adhesive is low tack, so use wisely or ask for a handy sample pack to try before you buy.

 In normal circumstances, our customers opt for permanent adhesive as it provides a best-of-all-worlds solution.
 Most uses are catered for and in practice choosing this glue provides the best all-round answer.
 Permanent adhesive will keep most labelling material firmly stuck to most packaging in all but the most extreme conditions.

 If your sticker is liable to be exposed to extra tough environments or the surface of the packaging has low surface energy such as LSE plastics or waxed surfaces then a super sticky adhesive is what you need.
 Extra permanent or high-tack is used when the label needs a bit of extra help.
 If a product will be left out at the mercy of the elements, especially here in the UK where the weather can go from one extreme to another or your product spends most if it’s life in wet conditions, then a bit of extra stickiness will keep the label firmly fixed.

 Lastly, our adhesive free, window self cling or static cling option.
 A perfect choice for retail window displays to promote seasonal sale offers with the beauty of being ‘peel and re-use’, also very popular for car windscreen stickers.

-All you need is a smooth glass surface which has been pre-sprayed with a light mist of water, applying the stickers will be bubble free and can be removed time and time again free from sticky residue.
+All you need is a smooth glass surface that has been pre-sprayed with a light mist of water, applying the stickers will be bubble-free and can be removed time and time again free from sticky residue.